Research Compliance Topics in the News

 Some research data are highly sensitive, such as Protected Health Information, including names or addresses associated with clinical information, or Personally Identifiable Information such as Social Security numbers, credit card numbers, or personal financial data.
 The release of such data can lead to harm such as privacy violations or identify theft.
-For more information on Data Management and Security, visit the Office of Research Compliance and Training website.
-Here is a recent case of data-related issues:
+For more information on Data Management and Security, visit Research Data at Columbia website.

 Data Security Cases

-Craig Grimes – In 2012, Pennsylvania State University professor Craig Grimes pleaded guilty to charges that included accepting grants from both the Department of Energy and the National Science Foundation to fund the same research on solar conversion of carbon dioxide into hydrocarbons.
-Read the Nature Magazine article.
+"The recent charges were brought against Craig Grimes, who until 2010 was a professor of electrical engineering at Pennsylvania State University.
+Last month, he pleaded guilty to charges that included accepting grants from the Department of Energy (DOE) and the US National Science Foundation (NSF) to fund the same research on solar conversion of carbon dioxide into hydrocarbons."

 Laboratory-based research often involves materials that are or can be dangerous when not properly handled.
 Protecting the health and safety of research personnel and the environment of the surrounding community is a fundamental responsibility of any university.
 As recent lab safety cases demonstrate, if researchers are not properly trained, compliance measure are not maintained, and proper safety procedures are not followed, accidents, sometimes fatal, can occur.
-For more information on Laboratory Safety, visit the Office of Research Compliance and Training website.
-Here are a few recent laboratory safety cases:
+For more information on Laboratory Safety, visit Environmental Health and Safety.

 Laboratory Safety Cases